 This also creates continuous stress – which will help push the person towards drugs.
 He may say no over and over again, but giving in just once could put him back into the cycle of addiction.

 The Cycle of Quitting, Withdrawal, Craving And Relapse

 Another phenomena that contributes to relapse happens in the brain.
 Because the brain is used to getting the drugs, and when a person quits taking them the brain still physically wants them.
-It is dependant on them for ‘normal’ operation.
+It is dependent on them for ‘normal’ operation.
 At first, through withdrawal, it’s really bad.
 But it doesn’t stop there.
 Even as the withdrawal symptoms subside, the brain still “demands” the drug.
 This is another type of drug craving, and it’s extremely powerful.
 Powerful enough to make the person come up with reasons why he should take drugs again.

 If he does, he is once again caught in the addiction.

 With some addicts, this happens over and over again.
 And each time he tries to quit he goes through painful withdrawal again.
 It can be an endless cycle.

 The brain does eventually learn to operate without the drugs, but if the residues are not removed from the fatty tissue during the drug rehab program and, instead, are released over and over again for years, the brain reacts like the person had taken the drug again.
 And you’re back at square one.
 Under these circumstances, relapse is always a possibility – no matter how long ago the person stopped taking drugs.